 *Update* On July 20, 2020, a settlement agreement in McPherson v Lamont went into effect.
-It will expire on December 31, 2020.
+It expired on December 31, 2020.
 A copy of that agreement is included below and available here.
 As part of that settlement agreement, the Connecticut Department of Correction is required to report certain information to the ACLU of Connecticut's lawyers.
 The information received under that requirement is available here.

 The ACLU of Connecticut filed a federal class action lawsuit on April 20, 2020 on behalf of all people incarcerated in Connecticut prisons and jails, seeking emergency action to prevent the spread of COVID-19 in Connecticut Department of Correction (DOC) facilities.
 The lawsuit was filed on behalf of two classes: people whom the State of Connecticut is incarcerating pre-trial, and those the State is incarcerating post-sentence.

 The complaint detailed ongoing COVID-19 mismanagement by the DOC that exacerbates the danger of contraction for people living and working in Connecticut prisons and jails, including: lack of social distancing, inadequate or nonexistent access to hygiene and cleaning supplies, inadequate or nonexistent access to personal protective equipment, lack of access to medical care, and transfers of people who test positive to and from the state’s “supermax,” Northern Correctional Institution.

 Representing the classes in the lawsuit are five people: